 In 1975 the self-regulating accrediting agencies sought to improve the process of accreditation and NCA and FRACHE merged to create a national organization with a wide membership base called the Council on Postsecondary Accreditation (COPA).
 Through COPA, accrediting agencies sought to provide a unified process of recognizing accrediting agencies through peer-review evaluation, and to improve quality assurance amongst member institutions in the United States.

 To be more effective in dealing with Higher Education challenges that arose in the late 1980s and early 1990s, COPA was eventually replaced with the Council for Higher Education (CHEA) in 1996.
-Today ACICS is one of only two national accrediting agencies recognized both by the U.S. Department of Education and CHEA.
+Today ACICS is recognized by CHEA.